samsquire/ideas3/README.md

 # 68. Guided browsing - Web What I Mean

+Imagine documentation that retained your goal that you're trying to solve.
+So every thing stems from a search parameter, you vote yes when the guided browsing took you to where you wanted to be.

 We're often browsing to solve a problem.
 I want to browse with a context in mind.
 Perhaps I'm looking for API examples on how to call an API and want to "pick" a solution online.
 Or I'm browsing to follow a tutorial.
 I want some finality in the browsing concept, by picking or selecting the page with the answer I want to use on.

-Picking the final page of the browsing session should import whatever machine readable context into the application that initiated the browsing session, such as an IDE call site search or a tutorial application.
+Picking the final page of the browsing session should import whatever machine readable context into the application that initiated the browsing session, such as an IDE call site search or a text editor.

 # 69. Cloud model